PVPolianskii/HouseKeeper/README.md

 #HouseKeeper

-Pet project to keep track of things
+Pet project for accounting and storing different things in different places of the house

 Technologies